 - Hispanic/Latino Student Union

 - Veterans Student Union

 The Center for Global Engagement (CGE) provides orientation, immigration advising, and ongoing support to over 2,500 international students and family members as well as to over 300 international scholars and faculty.
 The CGE provides certificate and training programs, intercultural programs, global leadership programs, and opportunities to practice conversation English.

 The Office of Accessibility Services (OAS) provides academic, housing and dining accommodations, testing support, assistive technologies, and space for students to feel part of the FSU community.

 Opportunities to Meet other Transfer Students

-Transfer Roundtable: Join other transfer students for a question and answer session on various topics related to transfer life.
+Transfer Student Connection Events: Join other transfer students for a question and answer session on various topics related to transfer life.
 Guest speakers from across campus will share tips on thriving at FSU.
 Find out how to access resources on campus, how to have work-school-life balance, the best organizations for transfer students to join, and how to meet other transfer students on campus.
 Regularly scheduled for the first Thursday of each month in the Learning Studio in the William Johnston Building.
-Always check the semester workshop calendar for exact dates.

 Transfer Student Organizations